Managing dispersed teams in medical software projects

 Finally, the question is: does working in a dispersed team offer any added value?

 AH: Working in a distributed team develops and builds new competences in people – it improves communication skills, people stop being blocked or feeling the stress of participating in calls or teleconferences.
-They also develop the ability to present their thoughts in a clear and precise way – during teleconferences or skype-calls you often can’t gesture, you have to do without “vision”.
+They also develop the ability to present their thoughts in a clear and precise way.
 I have also noticed that remote teams are usually more independent, more disciplined and more committed.

 Contact us if you have any questions!